kirkofypsi/7DWorkProblemModel/industry.md

 | Gossips or slanders | 0.67% | 0.222% | 3.02 times more common |
 | Physically demanding work | 1.776% | 0.605% | 2.94 times more common |
 | Work on days off | 2.983% | 1.092% | 2.73 times more common |
-### Work problems whose occurrence in the industry is significantly less prevalent than in other industries
+#### Work problems whose occurrence in the industry is significantly less prevalent than in all industries
 | Work Problem | Industry Frequency | Total Frequency | Industry vs Total Frequency |
 |-------------:|-------------------:|----------------:|----------------------------:|
 | High cost of living nearby | 0.014% | 0.165% | 11.79 times less common |